NanoCommons/tutorials/ACEnano manuals/ACEnano Knowledge Infrastructure Manual.md

     <img src="https://github.com/NanoCommons/tutorials/tree/master/ACEnano%20manuals/Images/Home_page.png" width="500" title= "Home page">
   </p>

-4. For all the three protocols types, the first page of the protocol is approximately the same.
-It contains an explanation of the protocol parts and the questionnaire on *Part 1: General information*.
+<dd>4.
+For all the three protocols types, the first page of the protocol is approximately the same.
+It contains an explanation of the protocol parts and the questionnaire on *Part 1: General information*.<dd>
 a. *Protocol name and description* area has the fields *Protocol original name*, *Version of this protocol*, *Variant of this protocol*, *Brief description*, *Long description*, *References* to be completed with free text and the dropdown lists *Development phase*, *Confidentiality*, *License* to be clicked for choosing an exclusive item.

   <p align="center">